Sign up to our Newsletter

 Have you failed the bar exam and are wondering what to do next?
 Explore what to do next and find solutions if you didn't pass the bar exam.
 Learn about the steps to take and possible ways to move forward after an unsuccessful attempt.

-The bar exam evaluates if candidates are eligible and able to practice law in a particular jurisdiction.
+The bar exam assesses whether a law school graduate is ready and able to practice law in their jurisdiction.
 It is the final major step to becoming a practicing lawyer.
-While it varies from state to state, the majority of states have adopted the Uniform Bar Exam (UBE) or Multistate Bar Examination (MBE).
+While it varies from state to state, the majority of states have adopted the Uniform Bar Exam (UBE).

 What To Do If You Failed The Bar Exam